After parent's arrest, school system admits child was removed from wheelchair with recording device

 Trending News

-An hour after Livingston schools released that statement, a spokesperson sent a follow-up response saying it broke the law by sharing that information and that it should have never been sent.
+An hour after Livingston schools released that statement, a spokesperson sent another written response saying it broke the law by sharing that information and that it should have never been sent.

-"Livingston Parish Public Schools is prohibited by legal statute from identifying any student with disabilities, in accordance with HIPA regulations, nor can the district comment on the individual education plan (IEP) for students with disabilities, including information about devices that may or may not be part of that student's IEP.
+"Livingston Parish Public Schools is prohibited by legal statute from identifying any student with disabilities, in accordance with HIPA (sic) regulations, nor can the district comment on the individual education plan (IEP) for students with disabilities, including information about devices that may or may not be part of that student's IEP.
 Thus, Livingston Parish Public Schools cannot respond to your request for a public statement."

 The original admission by the school that it was removing the wheelchair raises questions about whether the wiretapping charges will hold up since employees separated the device from the child and moved it.